racsnet/ttn_tracker/README.md

 Tracking Device for LoraWAN

 # wiring
 this tracker uses SoftwareSerial to communicate to UART GPS devices.
-Change conhfig.h to your needs
+Change config.h to your needs

 # Usage
 Edit devices.h to match your tracking devices